-Seeing how I have been homebound during this unprecedented worldwide quarantine (I am sure you can relate), I had the time to do a bit of shark research.
+Seeing how I have been homebound during this unprecedented Worldwide Lockdown (I am sure you can relate), I had the time to do a bit of shark research.
 I have always wondered how often sharks are seen off the coast of San Diego.
 Through the years, I have heard rumors, but seeing that I had a bunch of time on my hands, I set out to find all that I could about San Diego shark sightings and encounters that happen off the coastline.

 Sharks have always fascinated me ever since I was a little girl.
 In fact, my very first scientific report was on the hammerhead shark in fourth grade.

 There is something so powerful and alluring about sharks that tug deep at your primal soul.
 The coldness of the eyes and the methodic tail movements that propel them through the water always captures my attention and imagination every time.
 I mean, just the fact that sharks have been around for over 400 million years blows me away!

 But I digress.

 My mind was running wild while reading over all of the fascinating shark encounter reports.
-It was a welcome reprieve to get away from all of the chaos that is happening in the world right now.
+It was a welcome reprieve to get away from all of the chaos in the world right now.

 So, I thought, why not document the various shark sightings/ encounters for San Diego County, beach by beach?
 It would make for a great addition to my website, as well as for my curiosity.

 Sad News From Santa Cruz, California

 While I was writing this article, something truly tragic happened off the coast of Northern California at 1:30 pm on May 11.

 On the northern end of Monterey Bay, Ben Kelly, 26-years-old, was attacked and killed by a shark while surfing.
 The tragedy took place 100 yards (91 meters) from shore off Sand Dollar Beach at Manresa State Beach, Santa Cruz.

-Kelly was surfing with a friend, who stated that they were able to swim back to shore, but they could not stop the bleeding.
+Kelly was surfing with a friend, who stated that they could swim back to shore, but they could not stop the bleeding.